yelu/cppnotes/practices/async_io.md

         int fd = _events[i].data.fd;
         if ((_events[i].events & EPOLLERR) || (_events[i].events & EPOLLHUP))
         {
-            // An error has occured on this fd, or the socket is not ready for reading. close(fd);
+            // an error has occured on this fd, or the socket is not ready for reading. close(fd);
             continue;
         }
         else if (_listen_fd == fd)
         {
-            // We have a notification on the listening socket, which means one or more incoming connections. */ while (true)
+            // we have a notification on the listening socket, which means one or more incoming connections. */ while (true)
             {
                 struct sockaddr in_addr;